faniskantzaris/Network-Scanner/README.md

 Feel free to submit issues or pull requests for improvements.

 # Author
-Developed by Theofanis Kantzaris
+Developed by Nul1sh
-For any inquiries, contact: faniskantz@gmail.com
+For any inquiries, contact: faniskantzarakis@gmail.com